- A quick glance at what nibbler tool to use

 The company’s Super Nibbler is widely considered to be a significant step forward in a manual nibbler design.
 Super Nibblers differ from conventional nibblers in that the tool is held parallel to the workpiece.

-With Super Nibblers, most of the cutting action comes from below the workpiece.
-Although they don’t eject shards in the same way as conventional nibblers, they still have shields for protection against the bits of metal that break off from the workpiece.
+Although the ends don’t eject shards in the same way as conventional nibblers, the ends still have shields for protection against the bits of metal that break off from the main workpiece.

 These Super Nibblers are usually longer than most other types of hand nibblers and require much less pressure, so the blades tend to last longer.